Skip to main content

 House of Johnnie

-I already knew that I lean heavily towards Johnnie Walker and 1/4 of my total consumption this year was in Johnnie Walker Red & Black.
-Those are my go to favorites, but I'm finding Monkey Shoulder and Jameson are worthy alternatives.
+It's no surprise that I lean heavily towards Johnnie Walker.
+About 25% of my total consumption this year came from Johnnie Walker Red and Black, my go-to favorites.
+I also discovered that Monkey Shoulder and Jameson are excellent alternatives worth considering.

 Comments